antognini/type-safe-equality/README.md

 4. No extension methods are defined for any traits/classes inheriting `Set` or `Map`.
 Such types have type safe signatures *out of the box*
 5. The `.xxx_safe()` methods are inlined, they produce the same code as the original`.xxx()` signatures; the only difference is type safety
 6. There are no known debugging difficulties associated with `.xxx_safe()`
-7. Hopefully this extension will become obsolete, replaced by some solution that allows to safely use the original Scala collections API
+7. Hopefully this extension will become obsolete, replaced by some solution that allows to safely use the original collections API

 # Strict equality considerations